-Munich’s culture is shaped by extraordinary women.
-As we put “all eyes on culture”, we would like to introduce you to a few of them.
+Munich is shaped by extraordinary women.
+In our questionnaire we would like to introduce a few of them.
 This time: Luise Kinseher.
 The cabaret performer appears on the stages of Bavaria like no one else; outside of the Free State, she is best known for the series "Café Meineid" (1990 – 2003) as well as Mama Bavaria on the Nockherberg (2011 – 2018).

 Were you born in Munich or did you move here?